by Lonnie Burton, Matt Clarke, David Reutter, Christopher Zoukis

 According to the FRMC’s Inmate Disposition Notice, Hell is a Very Small Place is a “[p]ublication which incites disobedience towards law enforcement officers or prison personell [sic], presents clear and immediate risk of lawlessness, violence, anarchy, or rebellion agianst [sic] governmental authority.”
 The notice flagged 14 pages in the book.
 Surprisingly, three pages of Blake’s own essay were determined to be too dangerous for him to read.

-According to Blake’s correspondence with Solitary Watch, he was ...
+According to Blake’s correspondence with Solitary Watch, he was instructed to transfer ...

 Arkansas: Michael Graff, 29, was fired following his arrest on charges of sexually assaulting a prisoner.
 The former Pulaski County jail deputy received a termination letter from Sheriff Doc Holladay which referred to Graff’s arrest as a violation of the Sheriff’s Office’s standards of conduct.
 A July 11, 2016 press release issued by the state police accused Graff of assaulting a 26-year-old female prisoner during a transfer between facilities.